spex-xray/spex-help/source/threads/pion/pionabs.rst

 .. figure:: pionabs1.png
    :width: 600

-Define the model components and component relations (step-by-step)
+Define model components and component relations (step-by-step)
 ------------------------------------------------------------------

 Here we are looking at the warm absorber in a nearby (z = 0.07) Seyfert 1